wbobeirne/blockstack-hires/README.md

 ## Known Issues

 * A username is required to share your resume.
-Ideally this could be handled better.
+I'm pretty sure this is a limitation of Gaia storage.
+* Resumes aren't viewable unless you're logged in with Blockstack.
+I didn't realize this was a limitation of the Gaia storage implementation, so I was unable to address this in a timely manner.
 * npm is currently complaining about critical vulnerabilities from css loader, which the maintainer is currently working on removing the vulnerable dependency that reads MAC address seeded randomness.